 steve Wilson

 I’m going to be blunt.
 Your evaluation isn’t good.
 You’ve made mistakes that have cost this company a lot of money.
 We have to let you go.
+Or they may get a bad preformance review for this particular rotation